sagedemage/Arch-Linux-Installation-Guide/README.md

 Note: You have to chroot into the your arch linux root directory to install these packages.

+## If you need help getting internet connection for wireless connectivety
+Check this page for help with that: [iwd](https://wiki.archlinux.org/index.php/Iwd)

 ## Choose the grub bootloader
 I recommend installing grub as a beginner to this installation.
 This link will help install and configure grub for uefi or legacy systems: [Grub](https://wiki.archlinux.org/index.php/GRUB)